Design Thinking Academy

 How did the academy come about?

 The academy is modeled after Stanford University’s design school, a non-credit program on design thinking for graduate level students.
 The GVSU Design Thinking Academy is also a non-credit program and the first of its kind for undergraduate students.

 Where is the academy located?

-The academy is based in Allendale and operates in both Grand Valley locations, Allendale and Grand Rapids.
-Spaces outside the campuses in conjunction with community partners are also used.
+The academy is based in Allendale and operates in both of Grand Valley's main campuses, Allendale and Grand Rapids.
+Spaces outside the campuses are also used in conjunction with community partners.

 Who can apply?

 The Design Thinking Academy accepts a limited number of undergraduate applicants each year from all majors and colleges.
 Students are recruited, nominated, or may seek admission themselves.
 Applicant criteria considerations include G.P.A., college references, and answers to a number of questions including other campus participation and plans after graduation.
-Prior knowledge of design thinking is not a consideration.
+Prior knowledge of design thinking is not a requirement.

 How does the academy work?